-- In April 2021, there were 288,135 people entitled to Personal Independence Payment in Scotland.
-Special rules for the terminally ill applied to 3,196 (1.1 per cent) of these claimants [Table 1]. - The four most common disabling conditions account for 82 per cent of claims, with 'Psychiatric disorders' (40 per cent), followed by 'Musculoskeletal disease (general)' (20 per cent), 'Neurological disease' (13 per cent) and Musculoskeletal disease (regional) (10 per cent) [Table 2]. - Over half (55 per cent) of people entitled to Personal Independence Payment in Scotland were female, and 45 per cent were male [Table 3]. - The number of cases with entitlement increases with age up to the most common age band of '60-64' (44,569 cases, 15 per cent).
-From age 65 and over the number of cases decreases, with only 14,889 cases (five per cent) in the 70 and over age band.
-This is because people are generally unable to start a new claim for Personal Independence Payment after they reach State Pension Age (see Eligibility section).
-In the 16-19 age group 64 per cent of claimants are male compared to 36 per cent female.
-From age 30 and above more than half of claimants are female [Table 3]. - Over two thirds (72 per cent) of people entitled to Personal Independence Payment were receiving a Mobility Award in April 2021.
-Of those entitled to Personal Independence Payment, 43 per cent were receiving the Enhanced Mobility Award, 28 per cent were receiving the Standard Mobility Award, and the remaining 28 per cent were not receiving a Mobility Award.
-This varies with age, with over half (57 per cent) 16-19 year olds in receipt of Personal Independence Payment getting the enhanced mobility award.
-This decreases to 35 per cent for ages 30-39 and then increases again up to the age band of 70 and over (53 per cent) [Table 4]. - In April 2021, 96 per cent of males and 97 per cent of females entitled to Personal Independence Payment were receiving Daily Living Award.
-Just over half of males (51 per cent) were receiving the Enhanced Daily Living Award compared to 45 per cent for females.
-For males, 45 per cent were receiving the Standard Daily Living Award, and four per cent were receiving no Daily Living Award.
-For females, 51 per cent were receiving the Standard Daily Living Award, and three per cent were receiving no Daily Living Award.
-The percentage of people receiving the enhanced living award is highest for 16-19 year olds.
-For males, 80 per cent of 16-19 year olds receive the enhanced living award and for females 73 per cent.
-This compares to between 43 and 52 per cent for males and females in all age groups from 30 and above [Table 5].
+- In October 2021, there were 297,213 people entitled to Personal Independence Payment in Scotland.
+Special rules for the terminally ill applied to 3,300 (1.1 per cent) of these clients [Table 1]. - The four most common disabling conditions account for 81 per cent of claims.
+The most common condition was 'Psychiatric disorders' (38 per cent), followed by 'Musculoskeletal disease (general)' (20 per cent), 'Neurological disease' (13 per cent) and Musculoskeletal disease (regional) (9 per cent) [Table 2]. - Over half (55 per cent) of people entitled to Personal Independence Payment in Scotland were female, and 45 per cent were male [Table 3]. - The number of cases with entitlement increases with age up to the most common age band of '60-64' (45,657 cases, 15 per cent).
+From age 65 and over the number of cases decreases, with only 16,891 cases (six per cent) in the 70 and over age band.
+This is because people are generally unable to start a new claim for Personal Independence Payment after they reach State Pension Age (see Eligibility section) [Table 3] - In the 16-19 age group, 63 per cent of clients are male compared to 36 per cent female.
+From age 30 and above, more than half of clients are female [Table 3].